HL7/US-Core-STU3/pages/_includes/us-core-allergyintolerance-intro.md

-#### US Core AllergyIntolerance Profile

-##### Scope and Usage

 This profile sets minimum expectations for the [AllergyIntolerance] resource to record, search and fetch allergies/adverse reactions associated with a patient.
 It identifies the mandatory core elements, extensions, vocabularies and value sets which **SHALL** be present in the AllergyIntolerance resource when using this profile.

 **Example Usage Scenarios:**

-The following are example usage scenarios for the US Core-Core AllergyIntolerance
+The following are example usage scenarios for the US-Core AllergyIntolerance
  profile:

--   Record or query for allergies belonging to a Patient
+-   Query for Allergies belonging to a Patient

--   Query for all patients who have a specific allergy
+-   Record a Patient Allergy

 ##### Mandatory Data Elements and Terminology